armyofevilrobots/helenplatt.ca/content/art/electricblue.md

 weight: 40
 ---

 Painting created with Golden acrylic paints including metallics, on exhibition deep panel.
 Coated with high gloss epoxy with uv protection.
-Price does not include shipping.
+Price does not include tax or shipping.